+5.II.A.4.
 Industry

 Most business users do not know how to properly use the new maker technology either.
 Conner et al. (34319) examined how entry-level 3D printers are used at four businesses chosen to represent the following uses: 1) education and services; 2) system-level products; 3) final parts; and 4) tooling, with the goal of identifying benefits, implications and challenges associated with 3D printing.
 In general, entry-level printers did not meet expectations or requirements of the companies, but did help them educate their workforce for use of production-grade systems.
 Connor notes that one company used a CNC laser cutter to process its automotive materials, but didn't realize until two years later that the CNC laser cutter couldn't properly process half of the materials used in their production and consequently supplemented their laser cutter with a water jet cutter (34319).